-As my kids have gotten older, I've realized that one key to having them really want to talk to me—about anything—is picking the best time for them.
+As my kids have gotten older, I've come to realize that one key to having them really want to talk to me — about anything — is picking the best time for them.

 Not the best, most convenient time for me.

-And it's taken some trial and error, but especially during the long winter break, this is something that most parents of tweens will want to know: books can be a great way to get kids to talk to you.
+And it's taken some trial and error, but here's something that most parents of tweens will want to know: Books can be a great way to get your kids to talk to you.

 Really.
-Maybe you can't stand the music or TV programs your tween likes, but the books for middle-grade readers are actually awesome.
+Maybe you don't love the music or TV programs your tween likes, but some of the books for middle-grade readers are actually pretty great.

 1. In the car.
 Yes, they're trapped.
-And there's nowhere for kids to go.
-But if you can hit your tween with a comment about the book at just the right time, he or she will most likely want to talk to you.
+And there's nowhere for your kids to go.
+But if you can hit your tween up with a comment about the book at just the right time, she will most likely want to talk to you.

 2. In the kitchen.
 While you're cooking or while your tween is eating, it's a safe, happy place in the kitchen.
 And it's a super time for a conversation with your often hungry growing child.

 3. At bedtime.
 Your tween will most likely want to do anything except go to bed, so bedtime is the perfect time to push the cards a little and actually talk about books.
-My best conversations with my tween have occurred 15 minutes after said bedtime, when she wanted to stay up and chat.
-Though my parent brain is basically done for the day at 9pm, my tween seems to be her most alert then, and I'm always amazed at what she says and how she thinks that late at night.
+My best conversations with my tween have occurred 15 minutes after said bedtime when she wanted to stay up and chat.
+Although my parent brain is basically done for the day at 9 p.m., my tween seems to be her most alert then, and I'm always amazed by what she says and how she thinks so late at night.

 When is a good time to talk about books with your tween?
 Let us know!